 - Your entire Plan benefit is distributed.

 - Your entire Plan benefit is nonvested and forfeited due to a Permanent Service Break.

-- Your death.
+- · Your death.

 Even though your participation ends upon your death, the Plan may pay a death benefit to your surviving Spouse if you die before your Benefit Commencement Date with an undistributed vested benefit or if you were receiving a Plan benefit that provided for continued payments to your Spouse after your death.
-Chevron pays the costs of the Plan.